Ezequiel Duran Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 12th in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in the league.

-- The Angels' 3.85 team ERA ranks 11th across all league pitching staffs.
+- The Angels have the 12th-ranked team ERA across all league pitching staffs (4.03).

-- The Angels give up the eighth-fewest home runs in baseball (31 total, 0.9 per game).
+- The Angels surrender the seventh-fewest home runs in baseball (31 total, 0.9 per game).

-- Detmers gets the start for the Angels, his sixth of the season.
-He is 0-2 with a 4.85 ERA and 31 strikeouts in 26 2/3 innings pitched.
+- The Angels are sending Suarez (1-1) out to make his sixth start of the season.
+He is 1-1 with a 7.89 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- His most recent appearance was on Saturday against the Milwaukee Brewers, when the lefty threw 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- His last time out came on Sunday against the Milwaukee Brewers, when the left-hander tossed five scoreless innings while giving up two hits.

-- The 23-year-old has a 4.85 ERA and 10.7 strikeouts per nine innings across five games this season, while allowing a batting average of .255 to his opponents.
+- In five games this season, the 25-year-old has put up a 7.89 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .337 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.